randsleadershipslack/documents-and-resources/incident-process.md

 ## It’s Admin O’Clock

-Administrators can be contacted directly, in the #rands-admin channel, or via the @admin user group.
+Administrators can be contacted directly or in the #rands-admin channel.
 Please choose the path most comfortable for you.

 When you contact an Administrator(s), provide the following: